FISH & WILDLIFE BIOLOGIST 2 (BIO2)

-Supervise and provide training to temporary and volunteer staff while providing constructive correction, redirection and discipline when needed.
+Train and supervise temporary and volunteer staff, while providing constructive correction, redirection, and discipline when needed.

 Learn applicable state, federal, and local environmental regulations and policies.

-Effectively and safely operate motorized and non-motorized equipment and tools, perform basic carpentry and proper care/maintenance of equipment.
+Effectively and safely operate motorized and non-motorized equipment and tools, as well as perform proper care and maintenance of this equipment.

-First Aid Training (Must be obtained within 3 months of hire).
+First Aid Training.
+(Must be obtained within 6 months of hire).

-Valid Pesticide Applicators License (Must be obtained within 3 months of hire).
+Does require a Pesticide license.
+(Must be obtained within 6 months of hire).